Production function estimation using subjective expectations data: Results

-The second point in support of NPR is that material input optimization appears less likely to hold in the restaurant industry than in either electronics or retail.
-Evidence to this point comes from a subsample of firms in the MES that were surveyed by the ABS.
-Unlike the ABS, which asks firms for annual values retrospectively after the year is complete, the MES was dispatched to firms in Fall-Winter of the survey year.
-This means the `current-year' values that firms were asked for (i.e. 2017 values for firms surveyed in MES 2017 and 2020 values for firms surveyed in 2020), were estimates made before the year was complete.
-Comparing levels of inputs and output that firms report in the MES survey year to the equivalent values observed in the ABS therefore gives indication of how unpredictable inputs are, and thus how hard they are to optimize.
 Table \ref{tab:mes_errors} contains moments of the distribution of MES-ABS log differences separately by industry and variable.
-This shows turnover was relatively easy to forecast prior to year-end, with a median difference between MES reported values and the ABS equivalents of zero across all industries.
-For electronics and retail, employment was equally as predictable, it was only slightly less so in the restaurants sector with a median MES-ABS deviation of 3\%.
-The predictability of intermediate inputs, however, varies more markedly across industries.
-Focusing on the median to avoid the influence of outliers, the average MES-ABS difference for intermediates is small for electronics and retail firms at 2\% and 1\% respectively.
-For restaurants, however, it is much larger at 30 log points.
-Under the assumption of Leontief technology, the fact that employment was relatively unchanged from the date at which restaurants were surveyed by the MES whereas intermediate inputs changed substantially implies intermediate inputs cannot be at their optimal level.
-As shown in Section \ref{sect:montecarlo}, this optimization error in intermediate inputs undermines ACF, owing to violation of the monotonicity condition they require, and we therefore view Table \ref{tab:mes_errors} as further reason to doubt the ACF production function estimates for the restaurants industry in favour of the NPR estimates.\footnote{A third more technical point is to first note that the returns to scale implied by the ACF estimates are similar to those implied by the NPR estimates suggesting the ACF estimates may be affected by a global identification issue.
-ACF state: \begin{quote} ``...there is a identification caveat using our suggested moments in all three of these DGPs.
-More specifically, there is a “global” identification issue in that the moments have expectation zero not only at the true parameters, but also at one other point on the boundary of the parameter space where $\beta_k=0$ and $\beta_l=\beta_l+\beta_k$, and the estimated AR(1) coefficient on $\omega$ equals the AR(1) coefficient on the wage process.
-One can easily calculate that at these alternative parameter values, the second stage moment equals the innovation in the wage process, which is orthogonal to $k_{it}$ and $l_{it-1}$.
-This “spurious” minimum is a result of labor satisfying a static first order condition, and we suspect it would not occur were labor to have dynamic implications, nor when the alternative moments (29) are assumed.'' \end{quote} \begin{flushright} \citet{ackerberg_identification_2015}, p.
-2438, footnote 16. \end{flushright}}
+This shows sales was relatively easy to forecast prior to year-end, with a median difference between MES reported values and the ABS equivalents of zero across all industries.
+For electronics and retail, employment was equally as predictable; it was only slightly less so in the restaurant sector with a median MES-ABS deviation of 4\%.
+The predictability of material inputs, however, varies more markedly across industries.
+Focusing on the median to avoid the influence of outliers, the median MES-ABS difference for intermediates is small for electronics and retail firms at 2\% and 1\% respectively.
+For restaurants, however, it is much larger at 34 log points.
+Under the assumption of Leontief technology, the fact that employment was relatively unchanged from the date at which restaurants were surveyed by the MES whereas intermediate inputs changed substantially implies intermediate inputs cannot be at their intended level for the year.
+As shown in Section \ref{sect:montecarlo}, this optimization error in intermediate inputs undermines ACF, owing to violation of the monotonicity condition they require, and we therefore view Table \ref{tab:mes_errors} as further reason to doubt the ACF production function estimates for the restaurants industry in favour of the NPR estimates.\footnote{A third more technical point is to first note that the returns to scale implied by the ACF estimates are similar to those implied by the NPR estimates.
+This suggests that the ACF estimates may be affected by the global identification issue noted above in footnote \ref{ACFfn16}.}